Placement & Credit for Prior Learning

 • North Carolina Community College System Continuing Education Course: NUR-3241

-• If the course was not completed at Carteret Community College, provide documentation that the program included a minimum of 80 hours of patient care in a clinical setting under the supervision of a RN instructor.
+• If the course was not completed at Carteret Community College, provide documentation that the program included a minimum of 80 hours of patient care in a clinical setting under the supervision of an RN instructor.

 OR